jbn/jvns.ca/content/post/2017-09-24-profiling-go-with-pprof.markdown

   -alloc_objects    Display allocated object counts
 ```

-I was originally confused about this works -- the profiles have already be collected!
+I was originally confused about this works -- the profiles have already been collected!
 How can I make
 this choice after the fact?
 I think how the heap profiles work is -- allocations are recorded at
 some sample rate.
 Then every time one of those allocation is **freed**, that's also recorded.
 So you
 get a history of both allocations and frees for some sample of memory activity.
 Then when it comes